zyedidia/Literate/README.md

 ## Example

-Here is an example literate program saved in the file `hello.c`.
+Here is an example literate program saved in the file `hello.lit`.

 ```
 @title Hello world in C